 Travellers should expect to experience additional health screening at borders, including during airport transits, which may result in delayed transit times.
-Travellers may also be subject to quarantine or self-isolation based on requirements of local authorities.
+Travellers may also be subject to quarantine or self-isolation based on the requirements of local authorities.
 This may occur as a result of immediate past travel destinations and/or current health conditions.

 Travel restrictions may be applied or changed by local authorities at destinations at very short notice, and travellers may be refused entry or have a visa cancelled upon arrival.
 Airlines responding to local authorities and other changing circumstances may also cancel, reschedule or re-route at short notice.

 Restrictions imposed by local authorities may prevent travellers from attending or participating in planned or scheduled activities.

 Direct Travel provides 24/7 support and advice on airline restrictions and ticket cancellation policies for bookings made with them, or through SAP-Concur.